aaronbloomfield/pdr/labs/lab03/index.md

 or an operator (a character), so you must read in each space-separated part into a string variable, and analyze that.

-All input is read from standard input (i.e. cin)!
+All input is read from standard input (i.e. `cin`)!
 You should not be dealing with files for this lab.
-You can use the getline() method in the cin object for this.
 Once you read in a line, your program should exit.
 When we test your program, we will only be providing it with one line of input, so if your program is waiting for more, that will be a problem.

-You need to accept both negative numbers (-5 for example), and numbers with multiple digits (34 is the number thirty-four, not the separate numbers three and four).
+You need to accept both negative numbers (-5 for example), and numbers with multiple digits (34 is the number thirty-four, not the separate numbers three and four) -- and thus negative numbers with multiple digits (-34, for example).
+No values, nor intermediate computational results, will exceed what can be stored in an `int`.

 We provide you with a number of input files that match the input shown at the end of this lab document.
 Recall that you can supply the